danialfarid/ng-file-upload/README.md

 <div|button|input type="file"|ngf-select|ngf-drop...
   ngf-select="" or "upload($files, $file, $event)" // called when files are selected or cleared ngf-drop="" or "upload($files, $file, $event)" // called when files being dropped
-           // function is optional if you are using ng-model or ngf-change ng-model="myFiles" // binds the selected/dropped file or files to the scope model
+    // You can have ng-model or ngf-change instead of specifying function for ngf-drop and ngf-select ng-model="myFiles" // binds the selected/dropped file or files to the scope model
-           // could be an array or single file depending on ngf-multiple and ngf-keep values. ngf-change="upload($files, $file, $event)" // called when files are selected, dropped, or cleared ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="boolean" // default false, keep the previous ng-model files and append the new files ngf-keep-distinct="boolean" // default false, if ngf-keep is set, removes duplicate selected files
+    // could be an array or single file depending on ngf-multiple and ngf-keep values. ngf-change="upload($files, $file, $newFiles, $duplicateFiles, $event)"
+    // called when files are selected, dropped, or cleared ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="boolean" // default false, keep the previous ng-model files and append the new files
+    // new files are set as $newFiles argument in ngf-select, ngf-drop, or ngf-change function ngf-keep-distinct="boolean" // default false, if ngf-keep is set, removes duplicate selected files
+    // duplicate files are set as $duplicateFiles argument in ngf-select, ngf-drop, or ngf-change function

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering